 <dear nurses, could you contribute a picture with all these tubes in a same picture please?> <Nurses are expert in this, please help contribute content> Urine cateters (IDC) / Suprapubic cateters (SPC) Why does your patient need a urine cateter?
 Types of cateters <pic> Foley cateters need to be changed every month. <pic> Silicon cateters need […]

 Introduction It can be very frustrating to us doctors and nurses trying to “play God” and try to predict “how long more the patient can live”.
-Yet it can be very useful for us to try to prognosticate the patient’s impending death for the following reasons.
+Yet, it can be very useful for us to try to prognosticate the patient’s impending death for the following reasons.
 It allows us to communicate with more confidence to […]

 Introduction How common is diarrhea?
 What are the common causes?
 Food poisoning Food sensitivity Viral/Bacterial infections Overflow diarrhea C Diff diarrhea Medication induced diarrhea How to differenciate? history and PE What is C diff diarrhea?
 Signs and how to diagnose How to treat diarrhea?
 Medications non meds When should they be referred to the emergency? […]

 Introduction Scabies is a parasitic infection due to the mite Sarcoptes scabiei.
-It is spread by person to person by direct contact (directly touching).
+It is spread from person to person by direct contact (directly touching).
 The mite can survive for 24 to 36 hours out of the human body.
 It is uncommon but possible to catch the infection by touching contaminated linen.
 What are the symptoms?
 The […]